Green garden waste

 • small branches no longer than 45 cm and with a diameter less than 10 cm.

 Do not put compostable bags, plastic bags, building waste, animal waste, manure, soil, or treated timber in your green garden waste bin.
 Read our garden waste brochure (PDF 11.4 MB) to find out what goes in your bin.
+View the education resources page for green waste bin guides in English and other languages.

 Unless you are part of the FOGO pilot, do not put food waste in your green garden waste bin.
 See the A-Z guide to recycling and waste for food waste disposal options.